Updated January 26, 2023

 If you build it, they will come… probably.
 But how will you know if they actually came?
 This is where Google Analytics comes in handy.
 It’s free.
 Basically what happens is that you install a piece of code on your site (you can do it with a free plugin like Monster Analytics if you’re a beginner), and it will track users: where they come from, how long they stay, and where they go.

-Adobe Spark Post is straight up amazing!
+Adobe Express is straight up amazing!
 If you are trying to create images for either a blog or social, it can help you get professional-looking images in seconds!

 I use Grammarly for all my posts, and it catches a lot of spelling and grammatical mistakes (but not all!).
 The best way I’ve found is the Firefox add-on, that just automatically checks my work and offers suggestions.
 I really love it and recommend it!

 These are my favorite online tools.
 They make my life so much easier, and I use them pretty much every day.
 So if you’re looking for the best blogging tools, look no further.
 These are all fantastic!
-Happy building.
+I hope my story helps you as you create your blog.
+Happy building!